Planning your visit

 Toilets: At Hatton Locks cafe

-This famous flight of 21 locks has a facinating history.
+Hatton's famous 'stairway to heaven' flight of 21 locks has a fascinating history.
 State of the art locks were built at Hatton to fight off stiff competition from the roads and railways and widened in the 1930s.
 When the locks were completed, bands played and crowds gathered to watch the Duke of Kent arrive by boat and cut the ribbon.

 Today Hatton Locks is a lovely peaceful location to watch the colourful narrowboats as they move through this flight on the Grand Union Canal and if that's too much excitement why not enjoy a picnic along the towpath.

-Drop by our Welcome Station - you'll find our friendly, knowledgable volunteers at Lock 43.
+Drop by our Welcome Station - you'll find our friendly, knowledgeable volunteers at Lock 43.

 There are picnic benches up and down the locks and plenty of wide grassy areas.